Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Rigidity theorem for -integral points --- proof of Theorem

 Our proof of Theorem~\ref{thm:rigidity} depends on the characteristic.
 In contrast to the proofs of Theorems~\ref{thm:height1a} and \ref{thm:height1b}, where inseparability is the main source of difficulties, here inseparability greatly simplifies the argument.
 No matter what the characteristic, we argue by contradiction and assume that there exists a smooth, projective $k$-curve $T$ over $S$, a smooth, quasi-projective $k$-curve $H'$ and a non-constant morphism $γ' : T⨯H' → X$ such that the induced morphisms $γ'_h : T → X$ are $S$-morphisms and $\cC$-integral points over $S$, for all $h ∈ H'(k)$.

 \begin{rem} Since $X$ is a surface and since the morphisms $γ'_h$ are $S$-morphisms, the assumption ``non-constant'' immediately implies that $γ'$ is dominant. \end{rem}

 \begin{notation} Take $H$ to be the unique compactification of $H'$ to a smooth, projective $k$-curve.
 The morphism $γ'$ extends to a rational map $γ : T⨯H \dasharrow X$, whose set of fundamental points is finite.
-The following diagrams summarises the situation.
+The following diagrams summarise the situation.

 \end{notation}

 \begin{rem} Since its indeterminacy locus is finite, $γ$ restricts to rational maps $γ_h : T \dasharrow X$, for every $h ∈ H(k)$.
 But since $T$ is a $k$-smooth curve, these maps are in fact morphisms. \end{rem}